chiluen/springframework-webmvc-servlet/mvc/condition/README.md

         				new BuilderConfiguration());
         	}
         ```

-## Hierarchical structure（父子關係）

-- `RequestCondition`（介面）

-    由 `AbstractRequestCondition` 實踐（是 `RequestCondition` 的 base class）

-    - `RequestCondition` 的具體實現都繼承自 `AbstractRequestCondition`，都是針對請求匹配的某一個方面：請求路徑，請求頭部，請求方法，請求参數，可消費`MIME`
-    ，可生成`MIME`等等。包括：
-        - `CompositeRequestCondition`
-        - `ConsumesRequestCondition`
-        - `ProducesRequestCondition`
-        - `RequestMethodsRequestCondition`
-        - `ParamasRequestCondition`
-        - `HeadersRequestCondition`
-    - 框架還提供了另一個實現類 `RequestConditionHolder`（繼承自 `AbstractRequestCondition`），是一個匹配條件持有器，用於持有某個 `RequestCondition` 對象。如果我們想持有一個 RequestCondition 對象，但事先不知道它的類型，在這種情況下這種工具就很有用

-## Class 分類
+## Class 分類與功能簡介

 - **Request condition classes**:
     - 功能：to provide a modular and extensible framework for handling different types of requests in Spring MVC.
 Each request condition class is responsible for evaluating a specific condition related to the incoming request.
     - 包含的 class 名稱：（他們全部主要都是要做到 **parsing** 跟 **matching** 的功能，藉此再經由 `@RequestMapping` annotations — on the controller methods — 找到對應的 controller method；他們都繼承自 `AbstractRequestCondition` class）
         - `CompositeRequestCondition`: combines multiple request conditions into one composite condition.
-        - `ConsumesRequestCondition`: handles requests based on the media type that the request can consume.
+        - `ConsumesRequestCondition`: handles requests based on the media type that the handler method can accept or consume a specific type of content (media type) as part of an HTTP request.
-        - `ProducesRequestCondition`: handles requests based on the media type that the request can produce.
+        - `ProducesRequestCondition`: handles requests based on the media type that the handler method can generate a specific type of content (media type) in response to an HTTP request.
         - `RequestMethodsRequestCondition`: handles requests based on HTTP methods such as GET, POST, PUT, DELETE, etc.
         - `ParamasRequestCondition`: handles requests based on URL parameters.
         - `HeadersRequestCondition`: handles requests based on headers in the HTTP request.
-        - `PatternsRequestCondition`: checks if the request matches any of the defined patterns.
-        - `PathRequestCondition`: checks if the request's path matches a given pattern or path pattern.
+        - `PatternsRequestCondition`: match a handler method to a request based on the URL pattern(s) specified in the `@RequestMapping` annotation.
+        - `PathRequestCondition`: match a handler method to a request based on the URI path of the request.

     Note: `@RequestMapping` is an annotation used to map HTTP requests to controller methods.
 You can find it in the `org.springframework.web.bind.annotation` package.